 Read the home staging tips and tricks below to learn how you can make your dining room look more spacious, inviting and a comfortable place to linger after a meal.

-Is it okay to have dark wall colors in the dining room?
+Is it okay to have dark wall colors in a dining room?

 Dark colors create an intimate atmosphere in dining rooms.
 Photo by Bob Villa.